RyanGA09/RyanGA09/README.md

                                 <li>Belajar Pengembangan Web Intermediate</li>
                             </ul>
                             <p>
                                 Enrolled in the IDCamp 2024 Scholarship Program in the Front-End Web Developer learning pathway.
 This program is designed to provide a comprehensive understanding of web development and the fundamentals of artificial intelligence.
-Through these courses, I aim to enhance my technical skills and prepare myself to tackle challenges in the tech industry.
+The courses are aimed at enhancing technical skills and preparing participants to tackle challenges in the tech industry.
                             </p>
                         </td>
                     </tr>